cmc-aau/hpc-docs/docs/slurm/accounting.md

 ```

 There are a huge number of other options to show, see [SLURM docs](https://slurm.schedmd.com/archive/slurm-23.02.6/sacct.html#SECTION_Job-Accounting-Fields).
 If you really want to see everything use `sacct --long > file.txt` and dump it into a file or else it's too much for the terminal.

+## Job efficiency summary
+It is **essential** that everyone ensures jobs utilize the requested resources

 ## Usage reports
 Account usage: